 - Landlords can apply to the HMRC to pay their tax through Self-Assessment and if approved, HMRC will notify the letting agent that they can cease to withhold tax (up to receipt of the exemption certificate, they must retain the tax).

 - Landlords are recommended to contact their HM Revenue & Customs office or their accountant if they have any queries as soon as possible and preferably prior to any tenancy commencing.

-Failure to comply entitles the Tenant to apply to the County Court for an order for repayment of the deposit and the Court can order the Landlord to pay the Tenant a sum equal to three times the deposit.
-In addition, the Landlord would not be able to serve a valid section 21 Notice for Possession.
+Failure to comply with the relevant scheme would entitle the tenant to apply to the County Court for an order for repayment of the deposit.
+In addition the Court can order the landlord to pay to the tenant a sum equal to three times the deposit.
+Failure to comply with the scheme also prevents a landlord from serving a section 21 notice for possession